Cleric-K/vJoySerialFeeder/Docs/Quickstart.md

    * Read controller directly from any IBUS capable FlySky receiver.
 [How-to](FlySky.md).
    * Read controller directly from any SBUS capable receiver (FrSky, Futaba, etc.).
 [How-to](Sbus.md).
    * Use MultiWii compatible Flight Controller (MultiWii, CleanFlight, BetaFlight, etc.).
 [How-to](MultiWii.md).
+   * Use KISS Flight Controller.
+It is the same as MultiWii, only you have to select the `KISS` protocol.

 3. After your data provider is ready you should select the correct serial port.
 Click `Port Setup` and make sure the default port settings are correct for your case.
 If they are not click `Custom` and make the necessary adjustments.